-As Donnie Shelton, president of Triangle Pest Control and CEO of Coalmarch Productions, Raleigh, N.C., noted in an email to Coalmarch members, keeping your team safe is critical to protecting your production capability.
+As Donnie Shelton, president of Triangle Pest Control and Triangle Lawn Care, and CEO of Coalmarch, Raleigh, N.C., noted in an email to Coalmarch members, keeping your team safe is critical to protecting your production capability.
 “At Triangle, we have done all that we can to minimize possible exposure and protect our workforce.
 All it takes is one person on your team being exposed, that person coming in close proximity to the rest of your team and BAM...all are quarantined.
 You are down to 0% productivity.
 Operations shut down.
 End of story.”

 Measures Shelton suggest include (1) Emailing your team to let them know you are concerned about their well-being and re-assuring them proper safety measure are being taken; (2) having office staff work from home; (3) having all technicians start their work day from home; (3) holding virtual meetings; and (4) assigning a sanitizer captain, whose job is to “literally every hour grab some wipes and hit the door knobs, the phones, the fridge handles and the bathrooms.”